 What happens if you want to appeal against a decision to refuse you a DaDA?
-In this case you should contact the school if you want to make an appeal their decision DaDA.
+You should contact the school if you want to appeal a DaDa decision.

-Further help and advice about Dance and Drama Awards funding is available through your school.
+Note: Further help and advice about Dance and Drama Awards 2020 funding is available through your school.